unwinj/General/README.md

 # General
-A general repository for various bits and pieces
+A general repository for various items